Workiva/dart_dev/README.md

 - **Applying a License to Source Files:** copies a LICENSE file to all applicable files.
 - **Generate a test runner file:** that allows for faster test execution.
 - **Running dart unit tests on Sauce Labs** compiles dart unit tests that can be run in the browser and executes them on various platforms using Sauce Labs.
-- **Running concurrent dart commands** allows for continuous integration systems to run concurrently rather then serially.
+- **Running concurrent dart commands** allows continuous integration systems to run concurrently rather then serially.

 ### Local Tasks